 This Russian salad consists of boiled eggs, carrots, peas, potatoes, and occasionally other vegetables.
 Insalata Russa is dressed in mayonnaise and optionally garnished with pickles, parsley, or vegetables.
 One legend states a member of the Romanov family taught the court cooks how to make this Russian salad while visiting the Court of Savoy.

 Vitello tonnato is a classic antipasto of Piedmontese cuisine consisting of thinly sliced veal with a sauce made from tuna, capers, lemon, and mayonnaise.
-Though the 19th-century version differs from vitello tonnato cooked in Piedmont kitchens today.
+The 19th-century version differs from the Vitello tonnato cooked in Piedmont kitchens today.
 Traditionally, this cucina povera dish was prepared with the remains of meat boiled for a long time until tender.
-The canned tuna, which made its way to Piedmont by way of coastal Liguria, was pounded with herbs, oil, lemon, and capers to resemble a creamy sauce.
-Today, cooks will often brown the veal before simmering it with onion, celery, and carrots, while mayonnaise completes the sauce.
+The canned tuna, which made its way to Piedmont through coastal Liguria, was pounded with herbs, oil, lemon, and capers to resemble a creamy sauce.
+Today, cooks often brown the veal before simmering it with onion, celery, and carrots, while mayonnaise completes the sauce.
 Vitello tonnato is served cold and can be prepared days in advance, as it accumulates flavor while resting.

 Fresh cheese rounds called tomini are another classic antipasto of Piedmontese cuisine.
 The region offers different takes on this antipasto, such as tomini al verde; grilled tomini are topped with a green sauce of Medieval origins called bagnet verd.
 This sauce is prepared with parsley, garlic, anchovies, soaked bread, egg yolk, vinegar, and olive oil.

 Additionally, there’s tomini eletricci, once a staple of peasant cuisine.
-In this version, fresh tomini is topped with olive oil and vinegar, seasoned with chile pepper, paprika, salt, pepper, and garlic.
+In this version, fresh tomini is topped with olive oil and vinegar and seasoned with chile pepper, paprika, salt, pepper, and garlic.

 Depending on the serving size, bagna cauda is a typical antipasto or piatto unico of Piedmontese cuisine.
 Historically, the poor enjoyed bagna cauda as the nobility detested the excessive use of garlic.
 It’s typically served in the colder months of autumn and winter, traditionally consumed during the grape harvest.
-To make bagna cauda, chopped anchovies and garlic are simmered in olive oil until they turn into a sauce.
-Then, it’s served warm alongside an assortment of raw, boiled, or roasted vegetables and bread for dipping.
+To make bagna cauda, chopped anchovies and garlic are simmered in olive oil until they become a sauce.
+Then, it’s served warm alongside raw, boiled, or roasted vegetables and bread for dipping.

 Another dish with humble beginnings in peasant kitchens is capunet, savoy cabbage rolls stuffed with meat.
 Originally, the cabbage rolls were prepared with leftover meat after holiday celebrations.
-Today, capunet are more versatile and may include minced veal, pork, ham, speck, or mortadella, depending on the family recipe.
+Today, capunets are more versatile and may include minced veal, pork, ham, speck, or mortadella from Emilia Romagna, depending on the family recipe.
 These may also be served as a secondo in Piedmont.